PgBiel/typst-oxifmt/oxifmt.typ

   if fill != none {
     // perform fill/width adjustments: "x" ---> "  x" if width is 4
-    let width-diff = width - replacement.len()  // number prefixes are also considered for width if width-diff > 0 {
+    let width-diff = width - replacement.codepoints().len()  // number prefixes are also considered for width if width-diff > 0 {
       if align == left {
         replacement = replacement + (fill * width-diff)